Economic Development

 Esperanza conducted a Community Needs Survey,* which revealed the need for economic development and labor diversification.
 This is another reason why the Scholarship Program is so vital and promising.
 The survey showed jobs and education are the most frequently identified needs for both the community and the family.

 Esperanza de Guatemala is currently working to create opportunities for women's economic development through sewing and other entrepreneurial projects, and financial literacy.
+READ ON ABOUT THESE, BELOW!

-The Women's Economic Project
+The Nimasac Women's Economic Project

 History and Current Status: